imshines/imshines/README.md

 - 🌱 I’m currently learning React, NodeJS, Laravel, MySQL 🤯
 - 👯 I’m looking to collaborate on Some React based projects
+- 🧠 Need some ideas to make projects on the tech mentioned above
-- 🤔 I’m looking for help with learning MERN Stack and Laravel
+- 🤔 I’m looking for help with learning Backend (Laravel, Nodejs, Databases)
 - 📫 How to reach me: https://mohankumar.live

 <!--